marcomarino123/magnopy/docs/source/user-guide/input/model-file/index.rst

 Specification of the model file
 *******************************

+The model file is a file that contains all the information about the spin Hamiltonian It is intendant to describe the structure of the crystal (cell and atoms) and the parameters (bilinear exchange, on-site anisotropy, etc.) of the spin Hamiltonian.

 The model file of magnopy can be a .txt file or an .hdf5 file.
 The .txt file is a plain text file with a specific format.
 The .hdf5 file is a binary file with a specific structure.
 These two files are designed to be completely interchangeable in